Clair Huxtable

-Clair Huxtable is a fictional character who appears on the American sitcom The Cosby Show (1984–1992).
+Clair Olivia Hanks Huxtable is a fictional character from the American sitcom The Cosby Show (1984–1992).
 Portrayed by actress Phylicia Rashad, Clair, the wife of Cliff Huxtable and mother of their five children, is the matriarch of the show's central Huxtable family.
 Working as a lawyer, Clair values the importance of maintaining a successful career and strong household simultaneously.
 The character debuted alongside most of her family in the pilot episode, "Theo's Economic Lesson", which premiered on September 20, 1984.

 Created by comedian Bill Cosby, Clair is based on Cosby's own wife, Camille.
 Cosby intended for the character to be a plumber, but the producers and Camille ultimately convinced him to rewrite her into a lawyer to reflect a family that closer resembled their own.
 At one point, Clair had also been envisioned as a Dominican housewife who speaks Spanish when frustrated, inspired by Ricky Ricardo from the sitcom I Love Lucy, but this idea was also abandoned.
 Rashad, credited as Phylicia Ayers-Allen, won the role by exhibiting a subtlety in her audition that other candidates lacked.
 After marrying husband Ahmad Rashad and adopting his surname, Rashad became pregnant with their child during the show's third season, thus requiring her to conceal her pregnancy during episode tapings.

 Typically playing straight woman to Cosby's humorous Cliff, Rashad's character began to adopt more comedic material during the show's second season, although she maintains her disciplinarian status within her own household.
 Since The Cosby Shows inception, Cosby had always intended for Clair to reflect the ways in which women's roles have evolved in both the home and workplace.
 Clair is depicted as a hardworking career woman with strong feminist principles, most evident in the character's early confrontations with chauvinistic son-in-law Elvin.
 One particularly memorable interaction, dubbed Clair's "feminist rant" by the media, has become so popular that the scene continues to be heavily circulated on the Internet and social media, 30 years after its initial appearance.

 Both Clair's role and Rashad's performance have garnered significant acclaim; Clair was the series' only main character who avoided criticisms that regularly plagued other aspects of The Cosby Show.
 Rashad was nominated for two Emmy Awards for Outstanding Lead Actress in a Comedy Series.
 Despite the actress' continued success, Clair remains the role for which Rashad is best known, credited with establishing her as a television icon.
 Clair is revered as one of television's most beloved mothers; as one of television's first working mothers, the character's profound influence on African-American women and female lawyers in television has been dubbed the "Clair Huxtable effect".